dram/trealla/docs/FEATURES.md

 Database store: namespace 'dbs'
 ------------------------------

-The rule database will index on the first argument any asserted clauses that have first been declared dynamic:
+The rule database exists per module (or *'default'*) and will index on the first argument any asserted clauses that have first been declared dynamic:

 	:-dynamic(+Name/Arity).
 	:-dynamic(+Name/Arity,+List).